History of Java Programming Language

 • JDK 1.0 released in(January 23, 1996).
 After the first release of Java, there have been many additional features added to the language.
 Now Java is being used in Windows applications, Web applications, enterprise applications, mobile applications, cards, etc. Each new version adds the new features in Java.

-History of various Java versions: History of Java Programming Language
+History of various Java versions:

 Version Release Date Major changes